-- State policies and support programs that substantially increase speed and capacity of broadband services statewide, including facilitating solutions at the local level.
-The state should offer incentives to private sector service providers to respond to local or regional needs and to collaborate with cities and other public entities to deploy broadband infrastructure capable of delivering sufficient bandwidth and capacity to meet immediate and future local needs as well as policies which seek to position Minnesota as a state of choice for testing next-generation broadband; - Metro eligibility for broadband funds, including increased capacity for areas with existing levels of service; - Municipal authority and encouragement of local governments to play a direct role in providing broadband service.
+• State policies and support programs that substantially increase speed and capacity of broadband services statewide, including facilitating solutions at the local level.
+The state should offer incentives to private sector service providers to respond to local or regional needs and to collaborate with cities and other public entities to deploy broadband infrastructure capable of delivering sufficient bandwidth and capacity to meet immediate and future local needs as well as policies which seek to position Minnesota as a state of choice for testing next-generation broadband;

+- Metro eligibility for broadband funds, including increased capacity for areas with existing levels of service; - Testing and review of street-level broadband speeds and updating of comprehensive statewide street-level mapping of broadband services to identify underserved areas and connectivity issues. - Programs and projects that improve broadband adoption, achieve significantly higher broadband speeds, and support efforts to improve digital inclusion by ensuring that robust and affordable Internet connectivity is widely available to all Minnesotans. - Municipal authority and encouragement of local governments to play a direct role in providing broadband service.
 This includes repealing Minn.
 Stat. § 237.19.
-The state should clarify that cities have the authority to partner with private entities to finance broadband infrastructure using city bonding authority; - Local authority to manage public rights-of-way, to zone, to collect compensation for the use of public assets, or to work cooperatively with the private sector.
-Cities may exercise local authority over zoning and land-use decisions for wireless service facilities; and - Public-private collaborations that support broadband infrastructure and services at the local and regional level, including partnerships and cooperation in providing last-mile connections.
+The state should clarify that cities have the authority to partner with private entities to finance broadband infrastructure using city bonding authority; - Local authority to manage and protect public rights-of-way including public and private infrastructure, to zone, to collect compensation for the use of public assets, or to work cooperatively with and respond to applications from the private sector.
+Cities may exercise local authority over zoning and land-use decisions for siting, upgrading, or altering wireless service facilities and exercise regulations of structures in the public right-of-way; and - Public-private collaborations that support broadband infrastructure and services at the local and regional level, including partnerships and cooperation in providing last-mile connections.